pinax/pinax-invitations/docs/installation.rst

 pinax.apps.signup_codes_
 ^^^^^^^^^^^^^^^^^^^^^^^^

+This should be from Pinax==0.9a2.dev1019 or later.
 Used to manage the sending and processing of signup codes via email.

 .. _django-uni-form: https://github.com/pydanny/django-uni-form